 The Video Adjustment Submenu contains access to the Test Screen.
+Video Adjustments are only possible when the HS source has been set to Standard Definition.
 First adjust the video display device (TV) with the help of the Test Screen.
 After that the output settings of the player can be finetuned with the Color, Contrast, Brightness, Tint and Black Level settings.
 In order to change the settings, move the cursor to the "+" or "-" icon on the same line as the setting.
 Once one of the icons is highlighted, pressing ENTER will increase or decrease the value of the setting, as will be shown in the bar behind the setting.
 To exit the Video Adjustment Menu, move the cursor to DONE, and press ENTER.